Areas of Interest

 University of New Hampshire, BA

-Dani Green is a Ph.D. student in the Department of English, and is also completing graduate minors in Irish Studies and Gender Studies.
+Dani Green is a Ph.D. candidate in the Department of English, and is also completing graduate minors in Irish Studies and Gender Studies.
 She specializes in British and Irish literature of the long nineteenth century, with interests in queer theory, space and materiality, and narrative theory.
-Her current research considers the ways that novels clue readers into the production of their narrative economies through minute and often innocuous signals.
+She is writing a dissertation tentatively entitled “Impersonal Liaisons: The Letter, the Post Office, and the Naturalist Novel in Nineteenth-Century Britain” which explores the impersonal narration of late-century naturalism in the context of the postal system’s approach to circulating personal, written material throughout Britain.

 Recent Scholarly Activity: